ppost0/ppost0/README.md

 <h2 align="left">Hi 👋!
-My name is Patrick Post and I'm a Software Engineer from New York</h2>
+My name is Patrick Post and I'm a Software Engineer from Queens</h2>

 ###